Pi-Squared-Inc/proof-checker-public/Performance.md

 ## Performance Tables

-- Machine Spec: AMD Ryzen 9 7950X(16 cores/32 threads/128GB), 4090RTX
-- Memory Swap: 108 GB
-- Performance Time Measured in Seconds
-- The execution time for all implementations, except RISC Zero, was measured by taking the difference between the start and end timestamps for each execution phase.
-- RISC Zero has its own performance counter, which is used to measure the execution time and cycles.
-- The "CPU" prefix denotes implementation **without** GPU acceleration
-- The "GPU" prefix denotes implementation **with** GPU acceleration
-- Last Update: Dec 19th, 2023

-**Other option for this section**
 Some key details about the performance data for the ZK backends.
 The evaluations were carried out on an AMD Ryzen 9 7950X machine, with 16 cores, 32 threads, and 128 GB of memory, paired with a 4090RTX GPU and 108 GB of memory swap.

 The performance time is measured in seconds, and it's important to note how these times were calculated.
 For all implementations, except RISC Zero, the execution time was determined by measuring the time difference between the start and end timestamps of each execution phase.
 RISC Zero, has its own performance counter that was utilized to measure both the execution time and cycles.

 We've also noted where the implementation is using CPU or GPU acceleration.
 If you see the prefix "CPU", this refers to an implementation without GPU acceleration, whereas "GPU" denotes an implementation that utilized GPU acceleration.

-This section was last updated Dec 19th, 2023.

 ### Direct Implementation